A Roadmap for Building a More Effective, Resilient, and Customer-Centered SNAP Program

 Policies and Procedures

-The Path Forward: State and Local Policy Priorities for the 2023 Farm Bill Making the Sauce: Ingredients for People-Powered Policymaking
+The Path Forward: State and Local Policy Priorities for the Upcoming Farm Bill Making the Sauce: Ingredients for People-Powered Policymaking

 By: Linda Schroeder, Benefits Support Team Administrator for the Arizona Department of Economic Services and Chair of the American Association of SNAP Directors (AASD)